7 Best Renters Insurance Companies in Colorado 2026

 Loss of personal property

-If any of your personal belongings are stolen, damaged, or lost, your renters insurance will reimburse you either the actual cash value or the replacement value, depending on which option you choose.
+Suppose any of your personal belongings are stolen, damaged, or lost.
+In that case, your renters insurance will reimburse you the actual cash or replacement value, depending on your chosen option.

 Additional living expenses